floydhub/floyd-docs/docs/guides/data/mounting_data.md

 [Udacity GAN](https://www.floydhub.com/floydhub/datasets/udacity-gan/1)
  dataset at `/my_data`
 ```
-floyd run --data floydhub/datasets/udacity-gan/1:my_data "python my_script.py"
+floyd run --data floydhub/datasets/udacity-gan/1:/my_data "python my_script.py"
 ```

 A couple of things to note:

-  - There is no space between the name of the dataset (`floydhub/datasets/udacity-gan/1`) and the mount point name (`my_data`).
+  - There is no space between the name of the dataset (`floydhub/datasets/udacity-gan/1`) and the mount point name (`/my_data`).
   - A colon (`:`) is used to separate the name of the dataset and the mount point.
-  - The mount point name does not have have a preceding `/`, but your code needs to add the preceding slash to locate the dataset during the job.
+  - Datasets are always mounted at the root directory (`/`).
+This means that if you specify `/foo` as the mountpoint, your data will be mounted at `/foo`.
-    This means that if you specify `my_data` as the mount point, your code can find your dataset at `/my_data`.
-If you specify `mnist_data` as the mount point, your code needs to look in `/mnist_data` for your data.
+    If you specify `foo` as the mount point, your data will still be mounted at `/foo`.
+Preceding the mount point with a `/` is optional‒your data will be mounted at the same location either way.
+You'll see us use both variations in this guide.
   - Nested mount points are not supported.
-This means a mount point like `my_data/foo` will not work.
+This means mount points like `my_data/foo` or `/home/me/data` will not work.
+If you need your data available at a nested directory, check out the [Symlinking mounted data](./symlink_mounted_data) guide.

 !!! important
     A common mistake is to for code to reference a mounted dataset without a